pskelsey/findOUT/README.md

 A full guide on how to use the app to build your own crop disease forecasting tool is provided in the [Documentation.md](https://github.com/pskelsey/findOUT/blob/master/docs/documentation.md)

 ### References
 [Skelsey, P. 2020.
 Forecasting risk of crop disease with anomaly detection algorithms.
-Phytopathology, in press.
+Phytopathology, ~in press~.

 ### License
 The MIT License (MIT) 2020 - Peter Skelsey.
 For more details, please have a look at the [LICENSE](https://github.com/pskelsey/findOUT/blob/master/LICENSE).